troy-west/apache-kafka-three-ways/README.md

 Afternoon session materials provided as Java and Clojure projects (practice).

-Available as a [guided, full day workshop with your team](http://www.troywest.com/workshops), or use and adapt these MIT licensed materials as you see fit.
+We offer a [guided, full day workshop with your team](http://www.troywest.com/workshops) - or use and adapt these MIT licensed materials as you see fit.

 # Goals